Main Street U.S.A. at Disney World

 The Dapper Dans

-The Flag Retreat happens every day in Town Square on Main Street U.S.A.
-It usually begins at around 5:00 p.m. and lasts for 15 minutes.
+The Flag Retreat Ceremony happens daily in Town Square on Main Street U.S.A.
+It begins at 5:00 p.m. and lasts approximately 15 minutes.

-The Flag Retreat is patriotic and worth taking a few moments to recognize all the many things that our flag symbolizes.
-In addition, the flag is presented to a veteran of our country’s armed forces.
+The Flag Retreat Ceremony is patriotic.
+It’s always worth the time to take a few moments and reflect on the many things that our flag symbolizes.
+The flag is presented to a veteran of our country’s armed forces each day.

 Let the Magic Begin